Patent Pruning: How to increase the value of your patent portfolio?

 Consider the following chart depicting litigation potential of various patents in a portfolio.
-Unlike rank of a patent, here higher the number, better the quality of patent.
+Unlike the rank of a patent, here higher the number, better is the quality of patent.
 Consider the example of patent US690417B2 titled “Method of manufacturing cigarette suppressing the spread of a burn and apparatus for manufacturing cigarette suppressing the spread of a burn”.
 The analysis reflects a 98.6% litigation probability which means that patent has a very high infringement potential and is a great candidate for litigation.

 Such patents are quite a hit and reap maximum value if enforced.
-Patents with a high litigation potential are indeed high-quality patents, but is it the case that patents that do not have a litigation potential are of low quality?
+Patents with high litigation potential are indeed high-quality patents, but is it the case that patents that do not have a litigation potential are of low quality?

 Patents that do not have litigation potential aren’t low quality, but retaining such patents is of no use either if it lacks a licensing potential or does not cover any product being manufactured by the organization or competition.